 Used space onlyencryption scheme for speed

-TPM onlyas the authentication method for protecting the
+- TPM only as of the authentication method for protecting the VMK

 Device Encryption in its default form is unmanageable – you cannot change the cipher strength or cipher algorithm.

-Device Encryption feature of Windows 10 does not requires any administrative overhead, like deploying a Bitlocker policy from AD (via GPO) or Intune (any MDM solution as such).
+The device Encryption feature of Windows 10 does not require any administrative overhead, like deploying a Bitlocker policy from AD (via GPO) or Intune (any MDM solution as such).